Corn, it’s cheap.

 What type of feeder should I use a deer feeder?

-How much feed do you need per deer?
+How much deer feed do you need per deer?

 A common rule of thumb is 1 feeder per 25 deer, each deer consuming 1-2lbs.
 Of feed per day.